MichaelOdermatt/CatfishGame/README.md

 - [ ] Create something which reads the players input when enter is pressed and switches from the login screen to another screen.

 ## Narrative Ideas

+#### Login Screen
 - Have the first screen be a login screen where the user must type in a password, they cannot play the rest of the game without first passing the login screen.

+#### Responsive Responses
+- Have the talking be responsive to the players input, the player can say anything and the program will try and parse it.
+- Have the player text highlight green when they type something that can be recognized, otherwise red, white if they are still typing a word.
+- There is a list of recognized words (words that turn green), which can be combined in several ways.
+The respose will be generated or picked based on what combination you choose.